Dublin History Highlights

 Trinity College -- Most famous for its elegant Old Library and Book of Kells, the college offers many interesting sites in a stroll around its grounds.
 Founded in 1592 and long maintained as bastion of the ruling Protestants, it wasn't until 1970 that the Catholic Church allowed its members to enroll without special permission from their bishop.
 Among its graduates are writers Jonathan Swift, Bram Stoker, Oscar Wilde and Samuel Becket.

 Molly Malone Statue -- This delightful sight includes a cart and evidently moveable.
-So you have to hunt for it due to construction.
-Eventually it is supposed to go back to the foot of Grafton St. I have to include some of its nick names: "The Tart With The Cart", "The Dish With The Fish", "The Trollop With The Scallop(s)", "The Dolly With the Trolley", and "The Flirt in the Skirt".
+So you may have to hunt for it due to construction.
+Eventually it is supposed to go back to the foot of Grafton St. but looks quite permanent on the grounds of St. Andrew's Church on Suffolk St. I have to include some of its nick names: "The Tart With The Cart", "The Dish With The Fish", "The Trollop With The Scallop(s)", "The Dolly With the Trolley", and "The Flirt in the Skirt".
 It is actually a commemoration of the song known as Dublin's unofficial anthem.
 Click here to buy a copy from our affliate, The Irish Store.

 Bewley's Grafton Street Cafe -- Now, if you are like us, its time for a coffee break.
 Despite its huge size and crowds we enjoy being part of history and tradition at this beautiful place.
-UPDATE: As of April 2020 the crowds are no more.
-The cafe has closed permanently.
-All we can do is wait until someone else takes over this magnificent space.
-Built in 1927 when oriental design and Egyptian architecture were the rage the building has been remodeled several times but the highlight remains the six stained glass windows.
+Built in 1927 when oriental design and Egyptian architecture were the rage the building has been remodeled several times but the highlight remains the six stained glass windows created by Harry Clarke whose work also features in many churches throughout Ireland.
 Go inside to see them even if you don't want to buy anything.

-Note now is the time to coordinate your
+Now is a good time to plan your

 preferred stops to the map to save a lot of extra walking.
 I